 The questions we are currently tackling are along these lines:

-- How can we design (restore) degraded communities to promote stability and evolutionary potential? (applying all the principles learned from the above)
+1) How can we design (restore) degraded communities to promote stability and evolutionary potential?

-We adhere (as much as possible) to the best practices in data science and reprodicible science.
+We adhere (as much as possible) to the best practices in data science and reproducible science.